KamiworksCat/djangotutorial-ubuntu/README.md

 Following the django poll app tutorial in Django documention, "Writing your first Django app"

+Completed work:
+Part 1 of django app tutorial

 In progress:
-Doing and attempting to comprehend part 1
+Doing and attempting to comprehend part 2

-# Status of part 1 tutorial
+# Status of part 1 tutorial: Done

 Changed the timezone in mysite/settings.py from 'UTC' to 'Singapore'.
 (Completed) <br>
 Ran manage.py migrate to create database tables for django to reference upon.
 (Completed) <br>